Talisay, Cebu

-The name of Talisay is taken from the talisay tree which is abundant in the city.
+The city's name is taken from the talisay tree which is abundant in the area.

 History

 Talisay was founded in 1648 as an estate owned by the Augustinians.
-In 1849 it was converted into a municipality.
+In 1849, it was converted into a municipality with its first gobernadorcillo, Silverio Fernandez.

 During both the American colonial period and World War II, Talisay served as a haven of colonial military forces.
 The municipality served as the center of guerrilla intelligence operations for the Philippine resistance movement in Cebu during World War II.
-The returning U. S. liberation forces landed on the beaches of Talisay on March 28, 1945, and were helped together with the Philippine Commonwealth forces and the Cebuano guerrillas, an event that marked the eventual surrender of Japanese forces on Cebu.
-That day is now an official holiday in the province of Cebu.
+The returning United States liberation forces landed on the beaches of Talisay on March 26, 1945.
+This was part of Operation Victor II which was implemented by General Douglas MacArthur in order to regain the islands of Cebu, Bohol, and Negros from the Japanese soldiers.
+With the joint efforts of the US forces, the Philippine Commonwealth forces, and the Cebuano guerrillas, Cebu was liberated on March 27, 1945, and the Japanese forces in the province eventually surrendered on August 29.
+To remember this victory and as an honor to the Cebuano veterans, Philippine Republic Act No. 7280 was enacted in 1992 which declared March 26 of every year a special non-working holiday in the municipality of Talisay, Cebu.
+Later in 2013, the law was expanded under Republic Act No. 10359, so that the holiday will be celebrated in the entire province of Cebu.

 Cityhood

-In 2000 the municipality of Talisay was converted into a city through Republic Act No. 8979.
-The municipality is now linked to Cebu City via the South Coastal Highway from Lawaan, opened in 2004.
-This brought some recent inward investment in the form of subdivisions, but some hastily planned plagued by problems.
+In 2000, the municipality of Talisay was converted into a city through Republic Act No. 8979.
+The municipality is now linked to Cebu City via the South Coastal Highway from Lawaan which was opened in 2004.
+This brought some recent inward investment in the form of subdivisions, but some were hastily planned, and thus were plagued by problems.
 Conflict occurred between the residents of the mountain barangay of Maghaway and those of Crown Asia's Azienda Milan and Venezia subdivisions.